GNU Lesser General Public License: Compatibility

+Free Software Foundation's Software Licenses list explains the compatibility with many open source licenses.

+GPL

 One feature of the LGPL is the permission to sublicense under the GPL any piece of software which is received under the LGPL (see section 3 of the LGPL version 2.1, and section 2 option b of the LGPL version 3).
 This feature allows for direct reuse of LGPLed code in GPLed libraries and applications.

 Version 3 of the LGPL is not inherently compatible with version 2 of the GPL.
 However, works using the latter that have given permission to use a later version of the GPL are compatible: a work released under the GPLv2 "or any later version" may be combined with code from a LGPL version 3 library, with the combined work as a whole falling under the terms of the GPLv3.

+Expat/X11/MIT

+All LGPL versions are compatible with the Expat license and the X11 license (MIT license) because all GPL versions are compatible and LGPL gives more rights than GPL.

+Apache

+LGPL 3.0 is compatible with Apache License 2.0.

+LGPL 2.0 and LGPL 2.1 are incompatible with Apache License 2.0.
+However, if the license condition is either LGPL-2.0-or-later or LGPL-2.1-or-later then LGPL 3.0 can be chosen to be compatible.

+All LGPL versions are incompatible with Apache License version 1.0 and 1.1.

 FSF recommendations on library licensing

 The former name GNU Library General Public License gave some the impression that the FSF recommended that all software libraries should use the LGPL and programs should use the GPL.
-In 1999 essay Why you shouldn't use the Lesser GPL for your next library Richard Stallman explained that while the LGPL had not been deprecated, one should not necessarily use the LGPL for all libraries, as using GPL can give advantage to free-software developers.
+In the 1999 essay Why you shouldn't use the Lesser GPL for your next library, Richard Stallman explained that while the LGPL had not been deprecated, one should not necessarily use the LGPL for all libraries, as using GPL can give advantage to free-software developers.

-On the other hand, the FSF sometimes advocate for even less restrictive licenses.
-For example, Stallman endorsed the use of BSD-style license by the Vorbis project in its libraries in 2001.